airwick989/Student-Attendance-Capstone/README.md

 1. In the ```instructor-app``` folder, run ```npm install``` to load project dependencies.
 2. Create an ```.env.local``` file to store the necessary environment variables.
 Note that these variables should never be committed to a public repository.
 Most of these variables will be found from your Firebase project.
+   The remaining variables are used for NextAuth.js, which can be found [here](https://next-auth.js.org/providers/google).

-The general format will include the following:
+   The general format of your file will include the following:
 ```env
 GOOGLE_CLIENT_ID=your_google_client_id
 GOOGLE_CLIENT_SECRET=your_google_client_secret